GravityOnline/Git-Bash/README.md

 with this command:
 $ git config --global init.defaultBranch main

-I recommend that you run this config command before you initialize your Git repository so that your primary branch is called main.
+Run this config command before you initialize your Git repository so that your primary branch is called main.
 Now, you can tell Git to track this folder using the init command.
 $ git init
 Initialized empty Git repository in /Users/drguthals/Desktop/ git-practice

-Then make sure that you have a clean folder.
+Make sure that you have a clean folder.
 You can check with the status
 command:
 $ git status
 On branch main